Evannessa/Journal-To-Canvas-Slideshow/features-and-walkthrough.md

 https://user-images.githubusercontent.com/13098820/193417377-b3f0c34d-ae4d-4dcd-b7bb-cc55f1dfd7b8.mp4

-> create new tile demo (note: small bug where the Art Tile doesn't immediately update after being linked to the newly created tile, but updates when the Frame Tile is linked to a canvas tile object)
+> create new tile demo

 A new Art Tile will be created with a black gradient as its image, while a new frame tile will have a completely transparent image (however you can still highlight both by hovering over them in the Art Gallery Config)